CINNAMON HELPS STOP INFLUENZA

 Ceylon Cinnamon, grown in Ceylon and India, is from a fir tree that grows over 50-feet tall.
 The cultivated ones have many shoots coming up from the base of a short trunk pruned to 8-feet tall.
 The bark is removed from the shoots during the monsoon season.
 The rain keeps the bark pliable and easy to work with.
 If you cannot find the higher quality Ceylon cinnamon in the grocery, it can be purchased online.

 Saigon Cassia, originally found in China, has what the Spice Islands cookbook calls a “warm, bitter-sweet and aromatic taste.”
 Cassia has been found to cause health problems in large doses due to the coumarin content.
-Being cheaper, it is often sold in groceries.

 Selective uses of Cinnamon include it in baked cookies and sweets, puddings, cooked fruit, fish, honey, meats, mulled red wine, pickling liquids and punch drinks.
 Seeds are used in potpourri and seed oils in perfumes.